andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 ## Deploying the Code with GitHub Actions

-In an effort to maintain simplicity and bypass the need for manual image uploads to ECR, we'll leverage GitHub Actions to establish our CI/CD (Continuous Integration/Continuous Deployment) pipeline.
+In an effort to maintain simplicity and bypass the need for manual image uploads to ECR, we'll leverage GitHub Actions to establish our CI/CD pipeline.
 This will automate our deployment process, reducing the risk of errors.

 Much like with Docker, we'll create two YML files, which will reside in the .github/workflows directory.
-Both of these workflows will adhere to GitHub's official guide for Amazon Elastic Container Service (ECS).
+Both of these workflows will adhere to GitHub's official [guide](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-amazon-elastic-container-service) for Amazon Elastic Container Service (ECS).

 ### layer.yml